Steven-wyf/MLOps_Spring_2025/README.md

 * Infrastructure as Code using Terraform, Kubernetes manifests, and Ansible playbooks.
 * Multi-stage deployment pipeline with automated model promotion based on MLflow metrics.
 * Integrated monitoring and logging with Prometheus and Grafana for real-time insights.
-* Rollback capabilities for failed deployments to ensure system stability.

 ##  Online Inference Data